 The Parwan Precinct is directly north of the Parwan Employment Precinct boundary and south of the Bacchus Marsh town centre.
 It is approximately 504 hectares and comprises of a mix of rural living and individual homesteads, as well as a range of rural activities.

-The Victorian Planning Authority (VPA) plans for growth in new suburbs in the urban growth boundary and renewal sites in parts of metropolitan Melbourne and regional Victoria.
-It reports to the Minister for Planning.
+The Victorian Planning Authority (VPA) a Victorian Government statutory authority that plans for urban growth across Victoria.
+We report to the Minister for Planning.

-The VPA has a substantial role as the state strategic planning authority across Victoria, working closely with councils, government agencies and the planning and development community on integrated land use and infrastructure coordination for strategically important development sites and precincts.
+We do this by working closely with councils, government agencies and the planning and development community on integrated land use and infrastructure coordination for new communities and strategically important precincts.

-The Minister for Planning has appointed the VPA to lead this project from conception to finalisation.
+The Minister for Planning has appointed the Victorian Planning Authority (VPA) to lead this project from conception to finalisation.
 Throughout the project, we will work closely with Moorabool Shire Council, State Government agencies and local community members to ensure the plan considers and reflects their input.

 - First, the Victorian Planning Authority (VPA) (as the planning authority for this work) speaks to landowners and council to develop a vision for the precinct.